PyConPL/Book/2015/presentations/Dokku_Build_your_own_PaaS/text.md

 But what if Dokku doesn't determine a buildpack for your application correctly?

-You can create a `.env` file in your application root directory and specify a buildpack by yourself:
+You can create an `.env` file in your application root directory and specify a buildpack by yourself:
   ```
   export BUILDPACK_URL=https://github.com/OShalakhin/heroku-buildpack-geodjango
   ```